fbpx

 6. Improved self-management

-In-network drug recovery with Magellan Behavioral Health covers all or some of the costs associated with the following treatments for drug and alcohol addiction:
+In-network drug recovery with Magellan Behavioral Health covers all or some of the costs associated with the following treatments for drug and alcohol addiction.

 Supervised Drug and Alcohol Detox